-Character.
-Your debt-to-income ratio shows your propensity to save and use credit responsibly, which are a reflection of your character as a borrower.
+3. Character.
+Your debt-to-income ratio shows your ability to save and use credit responsibly, which is a reflection of your character as a borrower.

-Collateral.
-This show the lender if you have other properties or assets to use as collateral.
+4. Collateral.
+If you have other properties or assets it shows the lender you have collateral.

 - Back-end ratio: The percentage of income that goes toward recurring debts — including rent or PITI — calculated by dividing the sum of all debts by your gross monthly income.
 Aim to keep this number under 36%

 There’s a good chance you would be approved for a qualified mortgage, but the rate you’ll get depends on your lender’s preference for a front- or back-end ratio.
-While your front-end ratio falls under the 28% cutoff, you might not get the best rate since your back-end ratio exceeds the lender’s preference of 36% or lower.
+For example, your front-end ratio could fall under the 28% cutoff, but you might not get the best rate if your back-end ratio exceeds 36%.

 A qualified mortgage is a type of home loan that’s designed to be fair to borrowers.
-Lenders issuing this type of loan must meet certain requirements to ensure that you have the ability to repay the mortgage.
+Lenders issuing this type of loan must meet certain requirements to ensure that you can afford to repay the mortgage.

 Some of these requirements include prohibiting certain risky loan features or excess points and fees.
-And most importantly, a debt-to-income ratio below 43%.
+And most importantly, it ensures lenders don’t lend to you with a debt-to-income ratio below 43%.
 However, qualified mortgage requirements don’t apply if you’re eligible to purchase through Fannie Mae, Freddie Mac or the FHA.

 How can I improve my debt-to-income ratio?

-If you’re having trouble getting approved for a mortgage or just want a better rate, there are a few ways to improve your DTI:
+If you’re having trouble getting approved for a mortgage or simply want a better rate, there are a few ways to improve your DTI:

 - Pay off debt.
 The simplest way to lower your DTI is to reduce your debt.
 You can do this by paying down your current debts faster — which will raise your DTI initially, but significantly reduce it in the long run.